How many times have you had to repeat a welding job because of an error in the weld?

 The key to an efficient process is the use and organization of time and resources (both human and material).
 This makes the support of systems and technologies that allow you to efficiently work, one of the best investments you can make.

-Let's talk specifically about the TH6D, seam tracking sensor that is characterized by being universal, precise and resistant.
+Let's talk specifically about seam tracking sensors, specifically the TH6D, that is characterized by being universal, precise and resistant.

 What is the TH6D system and what does it do?